SmartU-Krishi/whatsapp-bot-backend-public/README.md

-# SmartU WhatsApp Bot Backend — AgriTech Hackathon Edition
+# SmartU WhatsApp Bot Backend

 A secure, high-performance microservice designed to power the crop advisory and gamification flow of the **SmartU WhatsApp Bot**.
 This service allows farmers to seamlessly submit crop health queries (with images) via WhatsApp, uploads crop assets to secure cloud storage, registers advisory tickets, and awards engagement points to farmers.